EuropePMC/techblog/_posts/2017-11-03-rubymine-remote-debug-rails-in-docker.md

 ---
 layout: post
-title:  "Remote debug Ruby on Rails running in a Docker using RubyMine"
+title:  "Remote debug Ruby on Rails running in a Docker container using RubyMine"
 date:   2017-11-03
 categories: rails
 ---